hechong/hupili.github.com/articles/mac-jumpstart.md

    * Three points touch:
    left/right -- switch between multiple desktops;
    up == F3 -- multi-desktop view.
-   * Four fingers scratch: Launchpad.
+   * Four fingers scratch/spread:
+   1) Launchpad on/off;
+   2) Show desktop.
    * [hot corner](http://heresthethingblog.com/2013/01/18/mac-control-desktop-hot-corners/)
    is a somewhat obsolete (prior to multi-touch pad is available) but useful component.
    The gesture is: move your mouse pointer from any direction to the corner; stay there for some time.